-Before you click away from this page, here’s a few resources for growing vegetables in your new raised beds.
-While you can grow anything in a raised bed that you would in a traditional garden, its best if you use the square foot gardening method to make the most of the space you have.
+Before you click away from this page, here are a few resources for growing vegetables in your new raised beds.
+While you can grow anything in a raised bed that you would in a traditional garden, it’s best if you use the square-foot gardening method to make the most of the space you have.

 Need some ideas on what to plant?
-Here’s 4 free templates:
+Here are 4 free templates:

 Get 4 Free Square Foot Gardening Templates

 Start your square foot garden the easy way!

 - Salad Garden

 - Beginner's Garden

 - Salsa Garden

 - Kid's Garden

 Plus a mini email course that gives you short, actionable tips for keeping your garden alive.